queban/fabric-alert-engine/README.md

 ## Features

 - Sign up and log in from the browser
-- Live price board — prices refresh automatically every 30 seconds
+- Live price board, prices refresh automatically every 30 seconds
 - Set a target price on any fabric; setting a new target on the same fabric updates it (no duplicate alerts)
 - Automatic email notification when a price falls to your target — sent once per price drop, re-armed when the price recovers
 - "My alerts" page to view and remove your alerts